alanvinuv/High-Quality-Medical-Image-Synthesis-using-Transformer-Enhanced-DDPM-/README.md

 ```

 ## **Usage/Generate Images with the Model**
 This project includes multiple Jupyter notebooks, each designed for a specific purpose, such as loading datasets, training models, and generating synthetic images.
-To get started, you can run the `Pipelinemain_MRNet.ipynb` notebook, which guides you through importing and running the model for image generation.
+To get started, you can run the `Pipelinemain_MRNet.ipynb` notebook, which guides you through importing saved model checkpoints and running the model for image generation.

 **Running the Pipeline**